c19354837/react-native-system-setting/README.md

 </manifest>
 ```

-> These APIs maybe useful when you develop a system management app.
-For , you should call `switchWifi()` & `switchBluetooth()` to get a better user experience
+> There are some different APIs that end with `silence`.
+They can do the job programmatically without direct user consent.
+These APIs maybe useful when you develop a system management app.
+Or, you should call `switchWifi()` & `switchBluetooth()` to get a better user experience

+### Runtime permission for Android 6+

+Change *brightness* and *screen mode* need `android.permission.WRITE_SETTINGS` which user can disable it in phone Setting.
+When you call `setScreenMode()`, `setBrightness()` or `setBrightnessForce()` , it will return false if the app has no permission, and you can call `SystemSetting.grantWriteSettingPremission()` to guide user to app setting page. see [example](https://github.com/c19354837/react-native-system-setting/tree/master/examples/SystemSettingExample)

+> If you just want to change app's brightness, you can call `setAppBrightness(val)`, and it doesn't require any permission. see [API](https://github.com/c19354837/react-native-system-setting/blob/master/API.md)

 ## In the end